 Evaluation of the ovary is an important endpoint in toxicity studies and can provide valuable information regarding potential adverse effects on reproduction.
 Currently, microscopic examinations are widely used to provide qualitative and quantitative assessments of the ovaries.
 The purpose of this mini course is to provide an overview of new approaches to ovarian toxicity assessments including novel in vivo and in vitro methods.

-This award honors F. Clarke Fraser, one of the founding members of the Society, for his many contributions to the field of developmental toxicology.
-The recipient will give a presentation related to his/her research.
-It is intended that the presentation will serve as a demonstration to pre- and postdoctoral students of the development of an independent career in birth defects research.
+This award honors F. Clarke Fraser, one of the founding members of the Society for Birth Defects Research and Prevention, for his many contributions to the field of developmental toxicology.
+The award recipient must be an active member of the Society for Birth Defects Research and Prevention with evidence of a successful, independent research career in birth defects research.
+This year’s award recipient is Joshua F. Robinson, University of California, San Francisco.
 This year’s award will be presented on Monday, June 29.

 This year’s Keynote lecturer is Diana W. Bianchi, Eunice Kennedy Shriver National Institute of Child Health and Human Development.
 Dr. Bianchi is the director of the Eunice Kennedy Shriver National Institute of Child Health and Human Development and head of the Prenatal Genomics and Therapy Section for the Medical Genetics Branch at NHGRI.
 She oversees the research on pediatric health and development, maternal health, reproductive health, intellectual and developmental disabilities, and rehabilitation medicine, among other areas.
 Her lecture will take place on Tuesday, June 30.

-This Fellowship was established to recognize Dr. Narsingh Agnish's contributions to the Society, particularly to the implementation of the Education Course.
-The fellowship is awarded to a long-standing member of the Society who has made a major contribution to education in the field of teratology or a related discipline.
-This year’s Agnish Fellowship will be presented on Tuesday, June 30.
+This award recognizes Narsingh Agnish’s contributions to the Society for Birth Defects Research and Prevention, particularly the implementation of the Education Courses.
+The Narsingh Agnish Fellowship is awarded to a long-standing member of the Society for Birth Defects Research and Prevention who has made a major contribution to education in the field of teratology or a related discipline.
+This year’s recipient is Elaine M. Faustman, University of Washington, will make a presentation during the virtual annual meeting on Tuesday, June 30.

 As the Society of Birth Defects Research and Prevention (BDRP) reaches its 60th anniversary, we find ourselves both memorializing its roots with nostalgia and exploring its future with eager anticipation.
 In the 1960s, the scientific leaders in the field of teratology proposed a number of basic principles that have been an accepted foundation for basic research, regulatory testing, risk decisions, environmental management, and clinical application.
 The annual Exchange Lecture this year explores one of the important early tenets, Karnofsky’s Law, which states that any drug administered at the proper dosage, and at the proper stage of development to embryos of the proper species will be effective in causing disturbances in embryonic development.
 Speakers from BDRP and the European Teratology Society (ETS) will delve into the time-honored validity of this law, its historical contribution, and its relevance to the future of developmental toxicology assessment and decision making for pharmaceuticals and chemicals.
 Is Karnofsky’s Law still alive and well in current practice, or has it outlived its relevance?
 This year’s exchange lecture will take place Thursday, July 2.

 This special pre-meeting session, featuring BDRP Past Presidents, Dr. Sonja A. Rasmussen and Dr. Christina D. Chambers and co-hosted by OTIS, will take place June 11 at 12:30 pm EDT (US).
 Meeting registrants will automatically be registered for this special pre-meeting session.
-Others who are interested will be able to register for this session only free-of-charge (coming soon) or watch the session via livestream on Twitter.
-Follow @SocBirthDefects on Twitter for notifications.
+Others who are interested may register for this session only free-of-charge: Click Here

 The goal of this symposium is to provide attendees a roadmap for how to investigate, respond to, and control an outbreak of birth defects.
 The first presentation will include an introduction to field epidemiology and the ten steps of an outbreak investigation, with special focus on responding to an increased rate of birth defects.
 The second presentation will add the state health department perspective of detecting and addressing a possible increase using state birth defects surveillance systems.
 The third presentation will focus on the federal experience of developing interventions in response to an increase, using historical and modern examples (e.g., Zika clinical guidance).
 The final presentation will share practical advice for communicating with the public during a public health emergency response.